Paul von Hindenburg: Analysis of political career and cultural impact

 The famed zeppelin Hindenburg that was destroyed by fire in 1937 was named in his honor, as was the Hindenburgdamm, a causeway joining the island of Sylt to mainland Schleswig-Holstein that was built during his time in office.
 The previously Upper Silesian town of Zabrze (Hindenburg O.S.) was also renamed after him in 1915, as well as the SMS Hindenburg, a battlecruiser commissioned in the Imperial German Navy in 1917 and the last capital ship to enter service in the Imperial Navy.
 The Hindenburg Range in New Guinea, which includes perhaps one of the world's largest cliffs, the Hindenburg Wall, also bears his name.

 Historian Christopher Clark has criticized Hindenburg in his role as head of state for:

 Hindenburg is a controversial figure in German history.
 In recent years, numerous German local bodies have derecognized Hindenburg.
 In February 2020, Hindenburg's Berlin honorary citizenship had also been revoked.
-The decision was passed by Berlin's left-wing coalition of Social Democrats, the Left Party and Greens.
+The decision was passed by Berlin's left-wing coalition of Social Democrats, The Left and Greens.